darshanraut123/Javascript---Day--1-Introduction-to-Browser-web/README.md

 # Diff between HTTP1.1 and HTTP2

 HTTP was a simple protocol.\
+HTTP1.1 is synchronous whereas HTTP2 is anysnchronous. \
 HTTP1.1 is textual, whereas HTTP2 is binary. \
 It was used earlier to transfer documents from a web server to the local computer.\
 At that time the web elements and documents were simple as just texts and basic images so transfer was easy too.\